jcarletto27/cncjs-pendant-ps3/README.md

 * `-s, --secret <secret>` The secret API key for accessing the cncjs server.
 If not specified, checks if environment variable CNCJS_SECRET is set, and if not, goes directly to the ~/.cncrc file to get the secret.
 Generally can be ignored when cncjs and cncjs-pendant-ps3 are on the same server, but must be specified if they are operating on difference servers.
 * `--socketAddress <address>` The IP address / DNS name of the cncjs server (default: localhost)
 * `--socketPort <port>` The port number of the cncjs server (default: 8000)
-* `--clone` if using a cloned PS3 controller you might get a write timout when starting up.
-Disables writes to controller, so rumble and led status is disabled.
 * `--accessTokenLifetime <lifetime>` How long the access token should be generated, can generally be ignored.
 In seconds or a time span string (default: 30d)
 * `-v, --verbose` Display verbose (debugging) messages
 * `-f, --fake` Use a fake socket server and display cncjs messages to console instead